NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 User can set the preferred allocation-method on the pool while creating the pool or user can update the allocation-method later also by selecting the allocation-method value as either 'firstfree' or 'sequential'.

 Default value is 'firstfree'.
-If firstfree, release Subnets can be reused immidiately.
+If firstfree, release Subnets can be reused immediately.
 If sequential, released IPs will be used once the available pool is exhausted.
 ```
 admin@ncs# resource-pools ip-address-pool pool1 allocation-method firstfree
 ```